Cluedrew/iron-space/README.md

 +   [@lib], [sfml]: Tags for marking tests on external dependances. [@lib] refers to all of them.
 The others refer to a particular library.
 These are not ment to be complete, but rather to check assumptions.
++   [testing]: Tag for tests on extra code writen for testing.
+If these are not working than some other tests are invalid.

 ### Main Loop ###
 The main loop is the heart of the program, with each iteration of the loop